 In Table 4.5 below, it is shown that the GEF incremental funding decreases from year 4 towards the completion of the Project in year 6.
 There are two major reasons for this.
 Firstly, the involvement of the International Experts will gradually reduce from year 4 as the responsibilities and involvement of the Regional/local experts are increased.
-Secondly, the co-funding from the private sector for the Technical Assistance will start from year 4 as the Africa Cogen Centre will begin to charge fees for the services it provides to the private sector.
+Secondly, the co-funding from the private sector for the Technical Assistance will start from year 4 as the AFREPREN/FWD Regional Cogen Centre will begin to charge fees for the services it provides to the private sector, as well as raise additional grants and technical assistance financing.
 Fees will be charged at 25% of the costs at year 4, 50% of the costs at year 5 and 75% of the costs at year 6.
-This is also in line with the plan for sustainability of the Africa Cogen Centre in particular, and the sustainability and transformation of the cogeneration industry in general.
+This is also in line with the plan for sustainability of the AFREPREN/FWD Regional Cogen Centre in particular, and the sustainability and transformation of the cogeneration industry in general.